-Following is the command for performing flooding of request on an IP
+Following is the command for performing flooding of requests on an IP.

 ping ip_address –t -65500

 - “ping” sends the data packets to the victim.